mmo/sonar.ch/content/post/autumn-tests-and-new-features.md

 **3. File management**

 Until now, it was possible to deposit a main file and to attach additional annexes.
-From now, a manager can see the file list and modify for each file its position, its displayed label and its access rights.
-The latter can be defined precisely between open access, embargo, restricted access.
+From now on, a manager can see the list of files and, for each one, modify its position, displayed label and access rights.
+The latter can be one of *open access*, *under embargo*, or *restricted access*.
 It is also possible to enable access only from the organisation's IP addresses.

 **4. Support of all file formats**